-The long time battle between the experience a new employee is expected to have and the skills they possess is something to not just take note of, but truly understand.
-With the demand of technical careers on the continued rise, supply of qualified talent has never been lower!
-This may seem hard to believe, since most employers have access to thousands still looking for jobs as unemployment rates are still sky high.
+The longtime battle between the experience a new employee is expected to have and the skills they possess is something to not just take note of, but truly understand.
+With the demand for technical careers on the continued rise, supply of qualified talent has never been lower!
+This may seem hard to believe since most employers have access to thousands still looking for jobs as unemployment rates are still sky high.
 However, what many do not realize is that employers are looking for candidates that can come in and do the work they are hired to do.

 What Happened to Entry Level?